zalyoung/gitlab-handbook/content/handbook/support/workflows/customer-emergency-retro.md

 Typically, the Support Engineers who handled the emergency will work to highlight what went well, what needs to be fixed or improved, and what questions need to be answered.
 The SE should take action directly when appropriate and leave the remaining items for leadership to address.

-For accountability purposes, a Support TBD will be the DRI for moving the questions and action items from a retro forward.
+For accountability purposes, a Support Manager will be the DRI for moving the questions and action items from a retro forward.

 ## :robot:  Automation